 The Quality Chop House

 Pies topped with a candied wheel of orange and a layer of almond frangipane, which is an inspired textural twist.
 These are citrusy, aromatic, and probably even release little clouds of essential oils on their way up from the oven downstairs.
 A softer set on the mincemeat here, all limpid, barely-suspended fruit and boozy liquor.
 A very refined and luscious little pie — available in multiples to order, too.

 Available across all their sites, but really to be paired with a glass of something spirited to cut through their weight.
 Marc say, or Vieille Prune.
 Size of a pork pie, more crust than crumb, the shortcrust pastry fired to an almost biscuit texture and the filling as staunch as a plum pudding — or as thick as tar, depending on the eater’s view.
 A pie to work or sleep on.

-Anna Higham’s rightly celebrated mince (as in, real mince) pie may now be without its creator, but it lives on in the custody of Flor’s bakers in Borough Market.
+Anna Higham’s rightly celebrated mince (as in, real mince) pie may now be without its creator, but it lives on in the custody of Flor’s bakers in Borough Market (and at Lyle’s, where it originated.)
 It’s dense with beef from butcher Philip Warren, shredded to a treacly, booze-bound paste, and there’s also a vegetarian version made with quince.
 Pastry is a friable, demerara-studded shell that caves in to fatty shards.
-Take away from Borough Market, Wednesday — Saturday.
+Take away or order online.